otaviojava/money-api-book/en/chapter2_2.md

-### Representing money and currency with money-api
+### Representing Money and Currency with Money-API